 Kim Kardashian praises climate activist Thunberg and hopes for meeting

-Kardashian (38) said she would love to have dinner with Thunberg, who told world leaders at the opening of a United Nations conference last month that they had stolen her childhood with “empty words.”
+Kim Kardashian said she would love to have dinner with Greta Thunberg, who told world leaders at the opening of a UN conference that they had stolen her childhood with 'empty words'.

 YEREVAN - US reality TV star Kim Kardashian heaped praise on Swedish teenage climate activist Greta Thunberg on Tuesday, calling her a “brave and amazing young woman” and said she shared her concerns about climate change.